 - Under the Government's local public audit regime, the Audit Commission initially, and more recently Public Sector Audit Appointments Limited, have awarded contracts for work previously carried out by the Audit Commission's audit practice.
-As a result Ernst & Young (now EY) became the appointed external auditor for East Cambridgeshire District Council from 1st September 2012. - EY's draft audit results report for the financial year 2021/22 was presented to Audit Committee in March 2023, with a final version being issued on the 24th July 2023 shortly after the Accounts were signed off by the Section 151 Officer. - The 2022/23 Accounts were given a "disclaimed" audit opinion by EY as it was not possible for a full audit to be completed by the backstop date of November 2024.
+As a result Ernst & Young (now EY) became the appointed external auditor for East Cambridgeshire District Council from 1st September 2012. - EY's draft audit results report for the financial year 2021/22 was presented to Audit Committee in March 2023, with a final version being issued on the 24th July 2023 shortly after the Accounts were signed off by the Section 151 Officer. - The 2022/23 Statement of Accounts remain unaudited at this time (see note of Governance Issues below).